 Unfortunately, for patients who do not come in within the recommended time window, tPA therapy injected through an IV traditionally has not been effective at opening up a clogged blood vessel.

-SSM DePaul Health Center and SSM St. Clare Health Center offer neuro-interventional treatments for stroke, including biplane angiography suites that offer patients a larger window of time for life-saving treatment – up to 12 hours.
-If you present at another SSM hospital, you will be evaluated for this treatment and immediately transferred if you qualify.
+SSM Health DePaul Hospital - St. Louis and SSM Health St. Clare Hospital - Fenton offer neuro-interventional treatments for stroke, including biplane angiography suites that offer patients a larger window of time for life-saving treatment – up to 12 hours.
+If you present at another SSM Health hospital, you will be evaluated for this treatment and immediately transferred if you qualify.

 Biplane technology produces sharp, continuous snapshots inside the blood vessel, enabling an interventional neurologist to maneuver a catheter through the arteries of the neck or brain.
 The high-speed X-rays compensate for unavoidable patient motion, even allowing 3-D images to be obtained when needed.